vmagnin/forsynth/example/README.md

 - `drone_music.f90`: experimental drone music.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/drone_music.ogg).
 - `drum_machine.f90`: a rhythm following a pattern stored in an array.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/drum_machine.ogg).
 - `misc_sounds.f90`: miscellaneous signals, especially obtained by frequency or phase modulation.
 A WAV file is created for each sound.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/misc_sounds.ogg).
+- `multiplication_bells.f90`: a demo using the `add_bell` signal, with a lot of bells, either periodic or random.
+Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/multiplication_bells.ogg).
 - `radioactivity.f90` is a tribute to Kraftwerk.
 You can hear the simulation of the radioactive decay of a population of atoms heard with a Geiger counter, with chords in a whole tone scale and a Morse code message.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/radioactivity.ogg).
 - `shepard_risset_glissando.f90`: a Shepard-Risset glissando, giving the illusion of an ever increasing pitch.
 It is the continuous version of the Shepard scale.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/shepard_risset_glissando.ogg).
 - `shepard_scale.f90`: a [Shepard scale](https://en.wikipedia.org/wiki/Shepard_tone), giving the illusion of an ever increasing pitch.
 Listen to the [Ogg file](http://magnin.plil.net/IMG/ForSynth/shepard_scale.ogg).